bazhenov/tango-rust-week-slides/slides.md

 ---

 <!--
+2 binaries may be at a different times

+Each binary contains benchmarks as well as runner.
+And the runner can load both executables in the same process memory.

-There is a hidden dynamic library behind every executable -->
+There is a hidden dynamic library behind every executable.
+-->

 ---